cmaybon/tobii-stream-engine/README.md

 And make sure to check the license that is included in the zip when you download the `Tobii XR Native SDK`, as one might be more up-to-date than the other.

 # Install
+0. Install the Tobii software for your eye tracker.
+If you are using the Tobii Eye Tracker 5 it will come with the runtime.
 1. Add `tobii_stream_engine = "0.1.0"` to your `Cargo.toml` dependencies
 2. Download the [Tobii XR Native SDK](https://developer.tobii.com/download-packages/tobii-xr-native-sdk/)
 3. From the downloaded SDK, add `stream_engine/lib/tobii/tobii_stream_engine.lib` to `third_party/tobii/`

 > NOTE: When building and running a binary, you must have the `tobii_stream_engine.dll` in the working directory of the binary

+> NOTE: If you are a [Talon Voice](https://talonvoice.com/) user, you likely disabled any Tobii services when you setup your eye tracker with Talon.
+> You must re-enable:
+>   #### Windows:
+>   - `Tobii Runtime Service`

 # Example